NAHJ's Adelante Leadership Academy

 - Active NAHJ member.

-- We’ll select journalists with more than eight years of newsroom experience in print, broadcast, and/or digital media.
-Our ideal candidate is a mid-career Latine journalist who leads projects and colleagues, either in a management or leadership role and is ready for an executive position.
+- Journalists with more than ten years of newsroom experience in print, broadcast, and/or digital media.
+The ideal candidate is a mid-career journalist who leads a team and projects, either in a management or leadership role and is ready for an executive position.

-- Leaders with an executive mindset: proactive, strategic, creative, visionary, goal and team-driven, leadership-ready.
+- Leaders with an executive mindset – proactive, strategic, creative, visionary, goal and team-driven, leadership-ready – committed to the fellowship and the required work.

-NOTE: If you have less than eight years of experience but you think you should be part of this program, let us know why in the application!
+NOTE: If you have less experience but you think you should be part of this program, let us know why in the application!

 All NAHJ members are invited to apply.
-This cohort will strive to have a diverse mix of Latine community members, especially those who are underrepresented – including Afro-Latinos, DACA recipients, Indigenous Latinos, Latinos with Disabilities, and Non-binary/Trans Latinos, among others.
+We seek to build cohorts that reflect the diversity of the Latino/a/e/x community including Afro-Latinos, DACA recipients, Indigenous Latinos, Latinos with Disabilities, and Non-binary, Queer and Trans Latine individuals, among others.
 Every voice enriches the tapestry of our industry.
 Your narrative matters.

-- Shortlisted applicants will be contacted to schedule a one-on-one video call with the judges in mid-January.
+- Shortlisted applicants will be contacted to schedule a one-on-one video call with the judges in early November.

-- The final list will be announced late January/early February.
+- The final list will be announced in December.

 - Sixth-month intensive coaching, mentoring, and engagement.

 - This program is tuition-free.
-That said, participants are required to attend both in-person phases in NYC and Chicago and will cover their own expenses.
+That said, participants are required to attend both in-person phases in NYC and New Orleans and will cover their own expenses.

 - Access to experts via lectures, mentorship and training, and newsroom visits.